-We describe that our constructions of toroidal compactifications are similar to the constructions of the troidal compactifications of the moduli spaces of aelian varieties in \cite{AMRT, FC} but that there are differences.
-In particular, we explain the Tate uniformizations of Drinfeld modules on adic spaces, and a theory of iterated Tate uniformizations on formal schemes that we use.
+We explain the similarities and differences between our constructions of toroidal compactifications and the constructions of toroidal compactifications of the moduli spaces of abelian varieties in \cite{AMRT, FC}.
+In particular, we describe the Tate uniformizations of Drinfeld modules on adic spaces and a theory of iterated Tate uniformizations on formal schemes.

-\begin{sbpara} The most difficult part of this paper is to prove that our toroidal compactification is log regular (that is, it has only toric singularities) worthy of the name.
+\begin{sbpara} The most difficult part of this paper is to prove that our toroidal compactification is log regular (that is, it has only toric singularities), so is worthy of the name.

-Consider the theory of compactification of the moduli space of elliptic curves with level $N$ structure.
-The formal completion of the compactified moduli space at the boundary is isomorphic to $\Spf(\Z[\zeta_N]\ps{q^{1/N}})$, and from this we can deduce that the compactified moduli space is regular and its tensor product with $\Z[\frac{1}{N}]$ is smooth over $\Z[\frac{1}{N}]$.
-Here $q$ is the $q$-invariant which appears in the formal moduli theory.
+Consider the compactification of the moduli space of elliptic curves with level $N$ structure.
+Roughly speaking, the formal completion of the compactified moduli space at the boundary is isomorphic to $\Spf(\Z[\zeta_N]\ps{q^{1/N}})$, and from this we can deduce that the compactified moduli space is regular and its tensor product with $\Z[\frac{1}{N}]$ is smooth over $\Z[\frac{1}{N}]$.
+Here, $q$ is the $q$-invariant which appears in the formal moduli theory.
 The universal degenerate elliptic curve over $\Spf(\Z[\zeta_N]\ps{q^{1/N}})$ is expressed as the quotient of the multiplicative group by a $\Z$-lattice of rank $1$, which is the theory of Tate uniformization in (1) below, and $q$ is the $\Z$-basis of this $\Z$-lattice.

-Similarly, to prove the log regularity and the log smoothness of our toroidal compactification, we consider the formal completion of the compactification at the boundary, which is a moduli space of degeneration of Drinfeld modules over formal schemes.
+Similarly, to prove the log regularity and the log smoothness of our toroidal compactification, we consider the formal completion of the compactification at the boundary, which is a moduli space of degenerations of Drinfeld modules over formal schemes.

-\begin{enumerate} \item[(1)] In the theory of degeneration of abelian varieties over formal schemes, an important thing is an anaytic presentation $X=Y/\La$ of an abelain variety $X$ with degeneration as a quotient of a semi-abelian variety $Y$ by a $\Z$-lattice $\La$.
-This is due to Tate, Raynaud, Mumford, and Faltings-Chai.
-This $\La$ is useful to understand the formal completion of the compactified moduli space.
+\begin{enumerate} \item[(1)] In the theory of degeneration of abelian varieties over formal schemes, the analytic presentation $X=Y/\La$ of an abelian variety $X$ with degeneration as a quotient of a semi-abelian variety $Y$ by a $\Z$-lattice $\La$ plays an important role.
+This construction is due to Tate, Raynaud, Mumford, and Faltings-Chai (see \cite{FC}).
+This $\La$ is useful in understanding the formal completion of the compactified moduli space.